Statement Regarding COVID-19

 No other user facility in the United States offers the wide variety of reactors, hot cells, beamlines and analysis instrumentation that are available through the NSUF.

-A wide variety of beamline facilities are available for experiments and analysis.
+A wide variety of beamline facilities are available, including ion, neutron, positron, and x-ray.

 The NSUF offers researchers access to best-in-class gamma irradiation facilities.

 The NSUF offers ten reactor facilities to users whose proposals are awarded access.

 Users can be awarded access to a broad range of PIE facilities.